-The program in Speech-Language Pathology of The University of Akron is accredited by the Council on Academic Accreditation of The American Speech-Language-Hearing Association.
+The Bachelor of Arts and Master of Arts programs in Speech-Language Pathology at The University of Akron meet all requirements for accreditation by the Council on Academic Accreditation of The American Speech-Language-Hearing Association.
 The Doctor of Audiology program at the University of Akron, in association with the Northeast Ohio Audiology Consortium, is also accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.

 The School of Speech-Language Pathology and Audiology offers an undergraduate (preprofessional) and graduate program of academic and clinical training in speech-language pathology and audiology.
 Audiologists are hearing care specialists for evaluation and treatment of individuals with hearing and balance disorders.
 Scope of practice includes conducting hearing assessments, selecting and fitting hearing aids/assistive listening devices, programming cochlear implants, testing balance, and counseling regarding hearing loss.
 Speech-language pathologists work with children and adults with language, voice, fluency, articulatory and phonologic, cognitive and swallowing disorders.
 They provide assessment and treatment for these disorders as well as working in prevention of them.